FoxinTale/Character-DB/README.md

 ### 2021 Rewrite
 A total overhaul of the back end and front end, stripping out unused content leaving less bugs, adding a whole lot of new features.
+As this will go into 2022, the rewrite was started in mid December 2021, which is why it is called the 2021 rewrite.

 #### What changed this time?
 - Rewrote every page to use a single CSS file...becuase I felt like it.